Everything your Will

 The Peace of Mind Roadmap

 A self-paced course that walks you through the details your Will doesn't cover.
-You'll complete a fillable planning document to hand to your family or attorney—with weekly community support to keep you moving forward.
+You'll complete a fillable planning document to hand to your family or attorney—with guided structure and ongoing support to keep you moving forward.

 The Legacy Partnership